 How the No Pain Act Affects Patients and Doctors

 This is where the No Pain Act is helpful for patients.
 This law provides reimbursements for other forms of pain management.
-The law includes drugs, biologics, or medical devices that can replace opioid consumption.
+The law includes some drugs, biologics, or medical devices that can replace opioid consumption.
 As long as the treatment is currently in a clinical trial or has had a peer-review article published about how it aids pain, it should be eligible for Medicare reimbursement.
+However, it does not go into effect until 2024.

 While there are plenty of problems associated with opioids, some physicians find this is the best way for their patients to treat acute pain.
 The important thing to note is that the No Pain Act doesn’t take any rights away from doctors or add restrictions to anything.
 Instead, it provides insurance coverage for pain management alternatives, which allows the patient to have options when it comes to pain management.